johannesnicolaus/ASURAT/README.md

 ## What can ASURAT do?

-Using ASURAT, users can transform single-cell RNA-seq data into novel sign-by-sample matrices (SSMs), in which rows and columns stand for biological terms (i.e., signs) and samples (cells), respectively.
-Here, biological terms are defined by functional gene sets, in terms of cell type, disease, functions, and signaling pathway activity.
-Thus, users can cluster single-cell transcriptomes from multiple biological aspects and obtain the most interpretable results.
+Using ASURAT, one can simultaneously perform unsupervised clustering and biological interpretation in terms of cell type, disease, biological process, and signaling pathway activity.

 https://user-images.githubusercontent.com/50622599/132992121-95c344d7-4262-45bf-83b8-25febd41365b.mov

-Concatenating multiple SSMs, gene expression matrices, and other information such as cell cycle, users can characterize individual cells in columns from multiple biological terms in rows, facilitating the interpretation.